 Leaking Gas Tanks

-Lawn mower leaking gas from the primer bulb?
-The primer bulb is perished and has split, mice like to eat them also.
+Lawnmower leaking gas from the primer bulb?
+The primer bulb is perished and split; mice like to eat them also.
 Remove the primer bulb retaining ring and replace the primer bulb.